 Join a community of teachers to explore strategies that make your classroom a welcoming environment for English language learners.
 Our ELL students have an abundance of skills and ideas just waiting to be shared.
 This Mini-Course will help you unlock your students' potential while developing an appreciation for language and communication.

 Haudenosaunee Teachings, Past and Present

 This 4-week mini course will be taught by London District Catholic School Board Indigenous Education Cultural Advisor Ray John Jr. who is an Oneida knowledge keeper from Oneida Nation of the Thames near London, Ontario.
 The course will run two live sessions per week on Tuesdays and Thursdays from 7:00 PM to 8:00 PM on a Teams platform.
-The course will begin Tuesday, November 2 and end Thursday, November 25.
 Teachers are encouraged to attend the live sessions, but all sessions will be recorded as well.
 Other guest Indigenous and non-Indigenous teachers will also occasionally make an appearance to speak throughout the course.
 Above all else, Ray would love to encourage teachers to bring any and all questions and ideas to the course without fear of saying the wrong thing.
 Vibrant and fruitful discussion is a key goal of this course.

 The course will follow the following timeline:

 Week 1: Haudenosaunee life and beliefs before the arrival of European settlers.
 Lifestyle, clanship, men’s and women’s roles, and spirituality will all be covered.